brianhill/loops-and-orbits/final_projects/plan.md

 2. Explain where you currently are on your topic.
 The explanation should be just enough so that people can understand what you are going to try next.
 3. Give a forward-looking status: principally, what do you plan to do between now and the final presentation?
 4. Explain uncertainties in your plan for how to proceed.
-5. Highlight any ways in which you feel you are blocked and can use help from the professor, the teaching assistants, or your classmates in getting unblocked.
+5. Highlight any ways in which you feel you are blocked and can use help.

 ### Plan for Final Presentations